Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 Risk of High Leverage

 High leverage is akin to borrowing large sums of an amount to take positions.
-Any adverse rate movement can ring in eroding large capital.
+Any adverse rate movement can erode large capital in a single trade.

 Let us understand with an example.
-Let us assume that you have a $1000 in the account and use a 200:1 leverage which means you have borrowed $200 for every single dollar you have.
+Assume that you have $1,000 in the account and use a 200:1 leverage which means you have borrowed $200 for every single dollar you have.

 Now you can trade up to $1000 x 200 = $200,000.

 Forex trading happens in three lot sizes.
-Standard lot with 100,000 units, mini lot with 10,000 units and micro-lots with 1000 units of any currency.
+Standard lots with 100,000 units, mini lots with 10,000 units, and micro-lots with 1000 units of any currency.

 #2.
 Lower Leverage